secure-device-onboard/docs/docs/security-best-practices/security-best-practices.md

 ### Manufacturing Station

-The execution of the device initialization handshake is a security sensitive operation.
+The execution of the device initialization handshake is a security-sensitive operation.
 Due to the nature of the handshake process, trust must be provided through physical isolation such as running the manufacturing station environment on a dedicated system and connecting the device over a dedicated network.

 This is also common best practice for other manufacturing operations such as initial flashing of the BIOS.